tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@SBhanushali/index.md

 description: "JS | JAVA | HTML | CSS | learning React and Electron"
 ---

 Hi!
-I am a Shivam Bhanushali, trying to learn new technologies using the learn by doing approach.
+I am Shivam Bhanushali, trying to learn new technologies using the learn by doing approach.

 ### introduction